Benefits and support for paying your rent

 Paying the rent is the most important part of your tenancy with us.
 You can prepare for changes to your benefits by finding out more about how to pay your rent.

-Universal credit is a new benefit for working age people.
+Universal Credit is a new benefit for working age people.
 It is paid to claimants once a month and includes support for rent.
-Over the next few years people claiming housing benefit will switch to universal credit.
+Over the next few years people claiming Housing Benefits will switch to Universal Credit.

 If you are worried about being able to pay your rent, you should ask for advice now.
 If you don't pay your rent you could lose your home, so it is important that you speak to us.
 We have dedicated teams and services that can help you with everything from finding work to dealing with debt.

-If you are an L&Q resident and would like help with finding work, drop a line to email@example.com.
+If you are an L&Q resident and would like help with finding work, please contact us by email at firstname.lastname@example.org.

 You can also use our welfare reform calculator to help find out how you may be affected by changes to the benefits system.